Meet the Faculty

 Staff Accompanist

 Margaret has served as an accompanist for the Music Department since 2010.
 She assists the vocal, Concert Choir, Studio Lessons & Musical Theater classes and collaborates with students, whether in groups or independently, with supportive ensemble work.
-Prior to Skyline College, Margaret has held accompanist positions in various Bay Area schools, including the SF Conservatory of Music.
-Passionate about performing, she currently is the accompanist for the Peninsula Women’s Chorus.
+Passionate about performing, Margaret has held accompanist positions in various Bay Area schools, including the SF Conservatory of Music, and with Bay Area ensembles, including the Peninsula Women’s Chorus.
 She holds a Bachelor’s degree in music from the University of California, Berkeley, and was a recipient of the Hertz Fellowship.

 Elizabeth Ingber